Edoardo001/Matebook-13-Hackintosh/Readme.md

 <details>
 <summary>Fix sleep issues</summary>
-Disable some hibernation behaviour that not works well on hackintoshes
+Disable some hibernation behaviours that not works well on hackintoshes

 > sudo pmset -a hibernatemode 0